 My mother’s mother died when mum was 15.

 Mum cannot remember a time when her own mother wasn’t sick.
 Back in the 50s, people who needed long-term care were shunted from place to place.
-At one stage her mother was cared for in a geriatric hospital in her late 40s.
+At one stage her mother was cared for in a geriatric hospital even though she was only in her late 40s.

 She had hypertensive issues and became bedridden.
 My mother recalls a time when they needed to care for her at home.
 Mum was in the forth form then, at Hutt Valley High School.
 She loved basketball and had taught herself how to flick-flack, and to do the splits.
 She was probably quite a confident girl.
 School was everything for mum; she wanted to become either a pharmacist or a concert pianist.

 All of the money and effort was, however, put into her brother, who was lined up for medical school.